 Why Live in Flamingo Park

-Flamingo Park in West Palm Beach, FL, is a historic neighborhood established in 1921, known for its Spanish Colonial and Spanish Mission Revival homes.
-These homes, often surrounded by tropical fruit trees, range from two- and three-bedroom cottages to larger four-bedroom properties, with prices reflecting their historic value.
-The neighborhood has an active voluntary association that enhances community life through street signage, events, and social gatherings, fostering a friendly atmosphere.
-Howard Park, within walking distance, offers a dog park, playground, outdoor gym, and tennis center, making it a popular spot for recreation.
+Flamingo Park in West Palm Beach is a historic neighborhood established in 1921, known for its Spanish Colonial and Spanish Mission Revival homes.
+Often surrounded by tropical fruit trees, these homes range from two- and three-bedroom cottages to larger four-bedroom properties, with prices reflecting their historic value.
+The neighborhood has an active voluntary association that enhances community life through street signage, events and social gatherings, fostering a friendly atmosphere.
+Howard Park is a popular spot for recreation within walking distance and offers a dog park, playground, outdoor gym and tennis center.
 While Flamingo Park is primarily residential, nearby US Route One provides access to casual and upscale dining options, including Grato, a restaurant by James Beard nominee Clay Conley.
 For daily needs, residents can shop at Publix, located about 2 miles away in CityPlace, a bustling retail and restaurant district.
+Palm Beach County School District serves the area's students.
 The neighborhood is conveniently located less than a mile from Interstate 95 and the main road, with Palm Beach International Airport just 2 miles away.
 Public transit options include bus stops along the main road and a Brightline station in Downtown West Palm Beach.
 The School District of Palm Beach County serves the area, with highly rated Palm Beach Elementary nearby.

 Home Trends in Flamingo Park, FL

-On average, homes in Flamingo Park, West Palm Beach sell after 65 days on the market compared to the national average of 70 days.
-The median sale price for homes in Flamingo Park, West Palm Beach over the last 12 months is $285,000.
+On average, homes in Flamingo Park, West Palm Beach sell after 106 days on the market compared to the national average of 53 days.
+The median sale price for homes in Flamingo Park, West Palm Beach over the last 12 months is $1,300,000, up 32% from the median home sale price over the previous 12 months.

 Median Sale Price